Any kind of wood cutting tool is useless without an appropriate saw blade.

 This type of saw blade is ideal for extra-fine crosscutting or cutting materials that are sensitive to chipping, such as melamine.

 Flat top (FT)

-When looking for blades for ripping hardwoods and softwoods, you will need saw blades with flat-top teeth.
+When looking for the best ripping blade for table saws for ripping hardwoods and softwoods, you will need saw blades with flat-top teeth.

 A ripping blade is designed to remove material quickly and efficiently when cut with the grain.

 Because of this tooth, wood flakes and splinters much less quickly.